-EstNbr EstName NR# HIMP Date Task Regs Description M85B Swift Pork Company GYM46 000444 26N-1 Yes 04/26/201 04C02 313.15 At approximately 2350, while performing humane slaughter HAT inspection 'Handling of Suspect & Disabled' along with (b) (6) in the stunning area at Cargill 85B, I observed the following noncompliance.
+EstNbr EstName NR# НІМР Date Task Regs Description M85B Swift Pork Company GYM46 000444 26N-1 Yes 04/26/201 04C02 313.15 At approximately 2350, while performing humane slaughter HAT inspection 'Handling of Suspect & Disabled' along with (b) (6) in the stunning area at Cargill 85B, I observed the following noncompliance.
 The initial captive bolt attempt to stun the final disabled, stressed hog of the night near the curved portion of the south alley was not immediately effective.
 One employee had a sort board to assist in containing the animal while another employee attempted to stun with the captive bolt.
 As the captive bolt was fired, the animal moved its head causing insufficient penetration and no loss of consciousness.
 The animal squealed, got up, and walked about ten feet to the west down the alley while at least three employees with sort boards restrained it.
 At this point I observed blood on the cement floor and the animal's snout, indicating some degree of skull trauma.
 Another attempt was made with the captive bolt; however, the animal at this point was backing down the alley wall towards the east.
 My view was obscured of this second attempt by the establishment employees and restraint gear.
 As the animal was still mobile, it was then walked approximately ten feet to a pass-thru gate immediately adjacent to the south suspect pen where electricity was then applied to render the animal unconscious.
 I determined that noncompliance with 9 CFR 313.15(a) existed based on the failure to produce immediate unconsciousness after the stunning blow.
 I further determined this was not an egregious noncompliance because the establishment attempted immediate corrective actions in accordance with their robust humane handling plan.
-I informed (b) (6) as well as
+I informed (b) (6) (6) (6) (6) (6) (6) (6) (6) (6) (6

-12:23 Friday, August 12, 2016 23 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs
+12:23 Friday, August 12, 2016 23 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description Λ244Ι Tyson Fresh Meats, Inc GEH011 708401 2N-1 No 08/12/201 04C02 313.2 HATS Category V- Suspect and Disabled; HATS Category IV-Antemortem On Monday, August 12, 2013, at approximately 1455 hours beerved the following noncompliance while performing humane handling verification and ante mortem in the barn.
+EstNbr EstName NR# НІМР Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH011 708401 2N-1 No 08/12/201 04C02 313.2 HATS Category V-Suspect and Disabled; HATS Category IV-Antemortem On Monday, August 12, 2013, at approximately 1455 hours observed the following noncompliance while performing humane handling verification and ante mortem in the barn.
 Upon walking the north drive alley from pen 16 to pen 8 (b) (6) observed a hog that was lying in the middle of the west drive alley in front of pen 6 as the team member driving hogs was heading to pen 4 to drive more hogs to slaughter.
 As hogs were being driven to slaughter out of pen 4 the hog was still lying in the middle of the alley and did not rise even after at least one hog stepped on and over the hog.
 There was no vocalization at that moment or when another hog ran into it, but the hog did try to rise unsuccessfully.
 The remainder of the large group of hogs was driven to slaughter.
 At no time during this observation was there an attempt made to prevent other hogs from stepping on or walking over the down hog.
-Immediate corrective actions were to move the down hog to the suspect pen using the (b) (4) after the incident was observed. (b) (6) went to summon (b) (6) went to summon (b) (6) went to summon (b) (6) for the support of hogs over and around a slow/downer animal. (b) (6) did speak with the team member and then stated that he would review the video and further address the incident after the review was finished.
-At this point (b) (6) summoned (b) (c) summoned (b) (c) summoned (c) (c) sum
+Immediate corrective actions were to move the down hog to the suspect pen using the (b) (4) after the incident was observed. (b) (6) went to summon (b) (6) (6) went to summoned (b) (6) (6) (6) went to summoned (b) (6) (6) (6) went to summoned (b) (6) (6) (6) (6) (6) (7) (7) (7) (7) (7) (8) (8) (8) (8) (8) (8) (9) (9) (9) (9) (9) (9) (9) (9) (9) (9